 Riolo et al. [92] present a version of line graphs adding some more temporal information.
 What they call a transmission graph thus goes beyond modeling the contact structure and also incorporates the disease dynamics via a parameter δ that quantifies the combined incubation time and duration of a disease.
-Their starting point is a graph where an edge e is active over an interval [$t{\text{start}}(e)$, $t{\text{stop}}(e)$].
-There is a directed edge from e to e' in the transmission graph if e and e' share a vertex, $t{\text{start}}(e) < t{\text{start}}(e') < t{\text{start}}(e)$.
+Their starting point is a graph where an edge e is active over an interval $[t{\text{start}}(e), t{\text{stop}}(e)]$.
+There is a directed edge from e to e' in the transmission graph if e and e' share a vertex, $t{\text{start}}(e') < t{\text{start}}(e') < t{\text{start}}(e)$.
 See the illustration in Fig. 11.
 The idea with the extra δ is to identify the last possible time a member of an edge can transmit the disease.
 The advantage over a pure line graph is that transmission graphs encode the directionality arising from the order of non-concurrent relationships.
-However, in common to line graphs of concurrent relationships, the transmission graphs do not have to be time respecting.
+However, in common to line graphs of concurrent relationships, the transmission graphs cannot handle edges where one vertex manages to not catch the disease.
+Furthermore, paths in transmission graphs do not have to be time respecting.
 Riolo et al. [92] define some different versions of their transmission graphs cutting the contact sequence in various ways, but essentially the idea is outlined above.